Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Methodology

 \paragraph{Stage 3.} This stage focuses on enhancing the translation ability of the model by training on monolingual ST data.
-However, directly switching the data introduces training inconsistency due to the different task in the two stages.
-To enable a smoother transition between training stages, we first mix the ASR data with the monolingual ST data and propose the transition loss:
+However, directly switching from ASR to ST introduces training inconsistency due to the task gap between speech recognition and translation.
+To enable a smoother transition, we mix ASR data with monolingual ST data and introduce the transition loss: